SK-Hardwired/s_afv/README.md

   - What AF points were used for final focus adjustments (have additional RED frame)
   - What AF point was reported as in Focus (Yellow circle)

+- For SLT cameras with 19-points PDAF (SLT-A77, SLT-A99):
+  - AF hit status for each sensor at shutter release.
+AF hit displayed by colors from black to white.
+Black = out of focus.
+White = In Focus
+  - If Face Detection was on, and Face(s) detected - they are highlighted with red frame

 - For CAF cameras (for example, DSC-RX100M4, DSC-RX10(Mx) and many other Cybershots)
   - If Face Detection was on, and Face(s) detected - they are highlighted with red frame
   - What area was reported as in Focus (Yellow circle).
 Actually what camera thinks it focused at.